A constitutive framework for distortional-mode-dependent failure in soft materials: Tension-compression asymmetry and beyond: Results and Discussion

 \subsection{Free-energy landscape of the proposed model}

-Having established the predictive capability of the proposed model under pure shear, we now examine its free-energy landscape to reveal how TCA emerges within the invariant space.
-Visualizing the evolution of the proposed potential \(\psi_{\text{prop}}\) (Eq. (\ref{eq:Psi_prop_expanded})) over the distortional invariants \(K_2\) (magnitude) and \(K_3\) (mode) provides direct mechanistic insight into how failure energy varies across distortion modes in a smooth and thermodynamically consistent manner—thereby linking the responses of uniaxial tension, pure shear, and uniaxial compression within a unified representation.
+Having established the predictive capability of the proposed model under pure shear, we now examine its free-energy landscape to reveal how TCA emerges within the Lode invariant space.
+Visualizing the evolution of the proposed potential \(\psi_{\text{prop}}\) (Eq. (\ref{eq:Psi_prop_expanded})) over the distortional invariants \(K_2\) (magnitude) and \(K_3\) (mode) provides direct mechanistic insight into how failure energy varies across distortion modes in a smooth and thermodynamically consistent framework—thereby linking the responses of uniaxial tension, pure shear, and uniaxial compression within a unified representation.

 The proposed strain energy density \(\psi_{\text{prop}}\) was evaluated by first computing the intact stored energy density \(W(K_2, K_3)\) from the Prasad–Kannan hyperelastic framework \cite{prasad2020analysis}, followed by mapping this energy through the proposed energy-limiting function (Eq. (\ref{eq:Psi_prop_expanded})).
-This mapping, governed by the mode-dependent energy limiters \(\Phi^{\pm}\) and $m^\pm$ and the Lode-angle-based weighting function \(\beta(K_3)\in[0,1]\), ensures a continuous interpolation between the tensile and compressive failure energies.
-Consequently, \(\psi_{\text{prop}}\) varies intrinsically with the deformation mode, capturing the physical dependence of failure energy on the distortional state rather than enforcing a uniform limit across all modes.
+This mapping, governed by the mode-dependent energy limiters \(\Phi^{\pm}\) and $m^\pm$ and the Lode-angle-based weighting function \(\beta(s(K_3))\in[0,1]\), ensures a continuous interpolation between the tensile and compressive failure energies.
+As a result, \(\psi_{\text{prop}}\) depends intrinsically on the deformation mode, reflecting the physical variation of attainable failure energy with the underlying distortional state rather than imposing a single, mode-independent saturation limit.

 \autoref{fig:energy_surface} presents the resulting energy landscapes for agarose gels at 1\%, 2\%, and 3\%~w/v concentrations.
 The left panels illustrate the three-dimensional variation of \(\psi_{\text{prop}}\) over the \((K_2, K_3)\) invariant domain, while the right panels show characteristic two-dimensional \(\psi_{\text{prop}}-K_2\) slices at \(K_3=\{-\pi/6,\,0,\,\pi/6\}\), corresponding respectively to uniaxial compression, pure shear, and uniaxial tension.
 The computational domain spans the physically admissible range of Lode invariants: \(K_2\) varies from zero (undeformed) to a large distortional magnitude (i.e., \(K_2=1.2\)), and \(K_3\) spans from compression- to tension-dominant states.